 Time: Registration from 3:45pm for 4:00pm – 5:15pm session, followed by a networking

-Do not book tickets here if your organisation has registered for or intends to apply for the Export Ready for North America Program as attendance at this event is included as part of the Program.
+Do not book tickets here if your organisation has registered for the Export Ready for North America Program as attendance at this event is included as part of the Program.

 BioMelbourne Network Members: $65

 Bookings are open to BioMelbourne Network Members only until 8am Monday 24th July when they will open for all organisations (unless sold out prior).

 To check if your organisation is a member, click here